stlouisweb/webpack-notes/README.md

 # Webpack Module Bundler
-### Yet another build tool, that allows you to create modular components of your dependencies and load ni just the parts you need when you need them.
+### Yet another build tool, that allows you to create modular components of your dependencies and load in just the parts you need when you need them.

 ## [Quick intro to webpack](https://egghead.io/lessons/javascript-intro-to-webpack?__s=q7rjpmro69qqprqkvgoj)